BioNomad/tuftsTutorials/docs/hpc-user-guide/navigate-to-cluster.md

     [your_utln@login-prod-02 ~]
     ```

-!!! danger "Warning "

-While on a login node please do not run any programs.
+- While on a login node please do not run any programs.
 For this you will need to get compute resources.
 See the following to get compute resources:

 !!! info "[Compute Resources](./compute-resources.md){:target="_blank" rel="noopener"}"